YongDaLi/YongDaLi.github.io/README.md

 I graduated in May 2023 from Engineering Science (physics specialization) from the University of Toronto.
 I took the least amount of physics courses possible, and cherry-picked the ECE courses that I liked.

-I will be pursing a Master's degree in Electrical Engineering and Information Technology at ETH Zurich (2023 - 2025).
+I am pursing a Master's degree in Electrical Engineering and Information Technology at ETH Zurich (2023 - 2025).

 My current interests are:
 1. VLSI, semiconductor physics, wireless systems, electromagnetics